 - Proficient in reading

 - Highly motivated

-What does a StepAhead online class look like?StepAhead uses a service called Apex Learning to deliver class content online.
+AHVA uses google classroom and a service called Apex Learning to deliver class content online.

 Are students able to work at their own pace?

 Students in AHVA will attend synchronously, 2 out of 5 school days per week, with specific check in times for their classes.
 Three days out of the school week, students will work asynchronously, at their own pace, as long as assignments are completed and deadlines are met to satisify the course requirements.